Underground Petroleum Storage Systems

 This includes operation disruptions or equipment failures.

-UPSS records must be kept for at least 7 days from the day the document was created.
+UPSS records must be kept for at least 7 years from the day the document was created.

 Fuel handling and managing run-off from service station forecourts